Lucus16/lisp-c-thesis/b/thesis.md

 - More and better abstractions and static code analyses.
 Make it possible to analyse existing C code as well by building a parser.
 - An improved Lisp version, preferably in the direction of Clojure.
+- Split abstraction in layers, allowing programming at any level of abstraction in the same language
 ]

 # References